Hardship payment application

 An ATO ruling has allowed Protect to provide:

-- Up to two payments of up to $2,000 each, with five weeks between payments.
+- Up to three payments of up to $2,000 each, with two weeks between payments.

 Protect withholds 32% tax from hardship payments.
 Additional tax may be payable by you when you lodge your tax return if your marginal tax rate is higher than this rate.
-Therefore, if you claim $2,000 from your Protect account as a hardship payment, the maximum you will receive in your bank account is $1,360 due to tax.
+Therefore, if you claim one hardship payment of $2,000 from your Protect account, the maximum you will receive in your bank account is $1,360 due to tax.

 3. How do I apply?